Apple Inc.: Other products

 Apple makes several other products that it categorizes as "Wearables, Home and Accessories".
 These products include the AirPods line of wireless headphones, Apple TV digital media players, Apple Watch smartwatches, Beats headphones, HomePod smart speakers, and the Vision Pro mixed reality headset.
-As of the end of 2024, this broad line of products comprises about ten percent of the company's revenues.
+As of the end of 2025, this broad line of products comprises about nine percent of the company's revenues.

 Services

-Apple offers a broad line of services, including advertising in the App Store and Apple News app, the AppleCare+ extended warranty plan, the iCloud+ cloud-based data storage service, payment services through the Apple Card credit card and the Apple Pay processing platform, digital content services including Apple Books, Apple Fitness+, Apple Music, Apple News+, Apple TV (formerly TV+), and the iTunes Store.
-Apple also provides Apple One, which is a bundle of these services.
-As of the end of 2024, services comprise about 26% of the company's revenue.
-In 2019, Apple announced it would be making a concerted effort to expand its service revenues.
+Apple also generates revenue from a range of services, including commissions from the App Store on app sales and in-app purchases, extended warranties through AppleCare+, cloud storage through iCloud+, and payment services through the Apple Card credit card and Apple Pay platform.
+The company also provides digital content services, including Apple Books, Apple Fitness+, Apple Music, Apple News, Apple TV, and the iTunes Store.
+Apple One bundles several of these services into a single subscription.
+Since 2019, Apple has placed greater emphasis on expanding its services business as a source of recurring revenue.
+As of the end of 2025, services comprise about 26% of the company's revenue.